great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_create_expectations.md

     2. yellow_tripdata_sample_2019-02.csv
 : 1
 ```
-The Profiler will require a batch of data to analize.
+The Profiler will require a batch of data to analyze.
 This prompt is asking us which data to use for that.
 As you can see, the prompt it is giving corresponds to the .CSV files in our `data` folder.
 These are the very same ones we configured our Datasource to connect to back in Step 2: Connect to Data.

 We're going to choose the first file.
 If you're wondering why, here's an explanation: Recall that our data directory contains two CSV files: `yellow_tripdata_sample_2019-01` and `yellow_tripdata_sample_2019-02`.